Do you suffer with pain from any of the following elbow conditions?

 Distal Biceps Tendon Partial Tear

 The bicep muscle helps to keep the shoulder steady.
 It also assists in rotating the forearm and bending the elbow.
 A tendon that holds the muscle and bone together is found at the end of the bicep.
-The biceps tendons attaches the bicep muscle from the shoulder to the elbow.
+The biceps tendons attach the bicep muscle from the shoulder to the elbow.
 A tear on this tendon causes a loss of strength in the arm, which ultimately leads to an inability to turn the arm forcefully from the palms downwards and upwards.
 The tendon tear can either be complete or partial.
-A complete tear can split the tendon in two detached sections, and this has to be surgically repaired, but a partial tear does not split the tendon entirely.
+A complete tear can split the tendon into two detached sections, and this has to be surgically repaired, but a partial tear does not split the tendon entirely.
 A distal biceps tendon tear may arise as a result of heavy resistance used to forcefully bend the elbow or as a result of heavy resistance forced to straighten the elbow.

 Distal biceps tendon tear typically occurs as a result of sudden injury and is not usually a result of other medical conditions.
 The tear can occur during heavy lifting without bending the elbows.
 In a situation where the elbow joints are forcefully straightened, the distal tendon gets separated from the bicep.
 Distal biceps tendon tear is mostly common among men who are 30 years of age and above.
 Those who smoke cigarettes are at a higher risk for distal biceps tendon tears.
 This is because cigarettes affect the nutrition in the tendon while corticosteroids increase weakness in the muscles and tendons.